 Nurturing talent at Silverstone Park

-Silverstone Park developer MEPC has appointed Gaia Innovation to launch a pilot project working with schools – Inspiration for Innovation – with the aim of helping young people in the area achieve higher level skills and better career opportunities through greater engagement with local employers.
+In 2018, Silverstone Park joined Gaia Innovation's schools programme ‘Inspiration for Innovation’ (I4I) which aims to help young people in the area achieve higher level skills and better career opportunities through greater engagement with local employers.

 National College for Motorsport

-In November 2016 the College in effect doubled its presence at Silverstone Park when it opened a second building to the tune of £1.5m facility which includes more workshops and classrooms.
-This gives it the capability to take on more students.
+In November 2016 the College in effect doubled its presence at Silverstone Park when it opened a new building to the tune of £1.5m.
+This includes more workshops and classrooms, giving it the capability to take on more students.
 Visit www.nc4m.ac.uk for more information.

 Silverstone University Technical College